Neilsmahajan/create-custom-chatbot-avatar-wordpress-plugin/README.md

 5. **Owner Email:** Provide your email address to receive the emails of users who interact with the chatbot.

 The generated plugin will contain these customizations and provide a tailored experience on their WordPress site.

 ---

+## Cloud Deployment Architecture

+The live service at [createcustomchatbotplugin.com](https://createcustomchatbotplugin.com/) runs on Google Cloud Run with the following architecture:

+- **Container**: Dockerized PHP application running on Google Cloud Run
+- **Scaling**: Automatically scales from zero to multiple instances based on traffic
+- **Domain**: Custom domain with SSL certificates managed by Google Cloud
+- **Storage**: Ephemeral file storage with automatic cleanup
+- **Security**: HTTPS enforced for all connections

+If you wish to deploy your own version of this service on Google Cloud Run:

+1. Build the Docker image (see Docker instructions above)
+2. Push the image to Google Container Registry or Artifact Registry
+3. Deploy to Google Cloud Run with appropriate memory and CPU settings
+4. Set up a custom domain and SSL certificate if desired

+---